JetBrains/lets-plot/docs/geocoding.md

 ### Working with plots
 <a id="plot-gdf"></a>
 #### Plotting a `GeoDataFrame`
-`get_xxx()` functions return GeoDataFrame which can be used as a `data` or `map` parameter (see [this](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/geopandas_naturalearth.ipynb) or [this](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/geopandas_kotlin_isl.ipynb)).
+`get_xxx()` functions return GeoDataFrame which can be used as `data` or `map` parameter (see [this](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/geopandas_naturalearth.ipynb) or [this](https://nbviewer.jupyter.org/github/JetBrains/lets-plot/blob/master/docs/examples/jupyter-notebooks/geopandas_kotlin_isl.ipynb)).
 ```
 ggplot() + geom_point(map=geocode_states('us-48').get_centroids())
 ```

 <a id="plot-geocoder"></a>
 #### Plotting a `Geocoder`
-Drawing geometries with `Geocoder` is as little easier than using `GeoDataFrame`.
-Just pass a `Geocoder` to the `map` parameter, and it's done.
-Layer will fetch geometry it supports:
+Drawing geometries with `Geocoder` is a bit easier than using `GeoDataFrame`.
+Just pass a `Geocoder` to the `map` parameter, and the layer will fetch geometry it supports:
 ```
 ggplot() + geom_point(map=geocode_states('us-48'))
 ```

-The list of geoms and corresponding fetching function they support:
+The list of geoms and corresponding fetching functions they support:
 ```
 geom_point(), geom_text() - get_centroids()
 geom_map(), geom_polygon() - get_boundaries()